pbv-public/fastify-firestore-service/README.md

    `makeService({ components: { ExampleComponent } })`

 # Unit testing
-## Setup
-Apps store data in Firestore.
-You must start the Firestore emulator before running tests.
-You can run `yarn start-local-db` to start the local emulator.

 # Generating SDKs
 ## Swagger UI
 This library generates an interactive Swagger UI for all APIs at /[service]/docs.